ImageMagick/Usage-Markdown/lens/index.md

 Thus three real-world points and their corresponding image points would suffice to determine the parameters describing the straight line and the lens distortion `k1, k2, b`.

 In practice, the coordinates of the real-world points are rarely known, such that one needs more than just three points to determine the sought parameters.
-Most calibration software uses a rectangular grid of straight lines (often a chequerboard) to generate a set of equations and then calculate the mapping parameters by a nonlinear least-squares fit.
+Most calibration software uses a rectangular grid of straight lines (often a checkerboard) to generate a set of equations and then calculate the mapping parameters by a nonlinear least-squares fit.
 Some programs generate the set of control points on their own, often using pre-defined templates; other programs require the user to select the control points from the calibration image.

-### Determining lens parameter sets with Hugin
+### Determining lens parameter sets with Hugin {#practice}

 In the following, we will demonstrate how to determine a set of lens correction parameters by the use of Hugin.
 There is also a ready-made "Simple Lens Calibration Tutorial" on Hugin's Website, but at the time of this writing (2014), it seems to be too simple to provide reliable parameters that can later be used for a multitude of corrections.